nogazs/ib-nafaanra/README.md

 ## Environment setup
 - Add the `src` dir to the project's path
 - Install requirements from `requirements.txt`
-- Initialize and fetch submodules by running
+- Initialize and fetch submodule by running
     `
     git submodule update --init
     `
-  git submodule add https://github.com/nogazs/ib-color-naming.git ib_color_naming

 ## Model